Jonathan2251/lbd/source/llvmstructure.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The major function of backend is translating IR code into machine code at
-stage of Instruction Selection as :num:`Figure #llvmstructure-f11`.
+stage of Instruction Selection as :numref:`llvmstructure-f11`.

 .. _llvmstructure-f11:
 .. figure:: ../Fig/llvmstructure/11.png